A bit about me

 The rather staid, censored version goes something like this..

-Over the past 40 years, I have photographed in just six countries, am not included in any Time, National Geographic, New York Times, or Newsweek publications; nor held solo exhibitions in New York, London and Paris, or anywhere, for that matter, and my work is not showcased in any private or institutional collection around the world.
+Over the past 40 years, I have photographed in just eleven countries, am not included in any Time, National Geographic, New York Times, or Newsweek publications; nor held solo exhibitions in New York, London and Paris, or anywhere, for that matter, and my work is not showcased in any private or institutional collections around the world.

 My only formal training was with the New York Institute of Photography.
 I did their correspondence course while living in London, way back in pre-internet 1980.
 I’d post my photos, taken with a Nikon FMII, to New York, and wait for my next assignment and results via return post.
 I do, however, attend many lectures by amazing photographers at Uni of Youtube.. ;)

-The business of life intruded.
+Then the business of life intruded.
 I did my stint in the corporate world (important to have on one’s CV, as you know) before starting my own IT company, which still pays the bills, fortunately.
-A true love/hate relationship.
-I’m plotting my way out to pursue things closer to my passion(s).

 A turning point occurred at the beginning of the COVID chaos, in 2020, when someone wanted to buy some photos.
-The fact that the photos were taken with my cellphone was a deal breaker, the resolution being too low for enlarging.
-That prompted me to buy a camera-camera: a Black Friday special on an entry-level Canon 2000D, now put out to pasture when it died on me.
+The fact that the photos were taken with my cellphone was a deal-breaker, the resolution being too low for enlarging.
+That prompted me to invest in a camera-camera: a Black Friday special on an entry-level Canon 2000D, now put out to pasture when it died on me.

-They are just the way I inherently view life, not only in terms of compositions, colours and vignettes, but also real-world stuff.
-A slight complication (or maybe my super-power, lol) is I’m radically colour-blind, and the butt of jokes with my friends, but it does give me license to go garish!
-Or resort to B&W, which often is more suitable, anyway.
+My photos are just the way I inherently view life, not only in terms of compositions, colours and vignettes, but also fleeting, real-world stuff.
+A slight complication (or maybe my superpower, as a friend suggested, lol) is that I’m radically colour-blind and the butt of my friends' jokes, but it does give me license to go garish!
+Or resort to B&W, which often is more suited, anyway.
+Better yet, to give some images a ‘painterly’ vibe.

-Influences from my youth might be my piles of Nat Geo (my folks had a subscription) and surfing mags, artistic family and friends, and great abstract, cubist and impressionist art et al, gracing the walls of our childhood home.
+Influences from my youth might be my piles of Nat Geo (my folks had a subscription) and surfing mags, artistic family and friends, and great abstract, cubist and impressionist art gracing the walls of my childhood home, painted by my (step)grandfather, Alfred Krenz.

 All I can say is I haven’t had so much fun in many years, reconnecting with my suppressed creative self.